botiqueme/dev-docs/endpoint-design-guidelines/property.alfredhospitality.ai/3 - delete_property.md

 ---

 ## **Security & Best Practices**
-✅ **Tenant Validation**: Ensures that only authorized users can delete properties.
+✅ **user Validation**: Ensures that only authorized users can delete properties.
 ✅ **Hard Delete Only**: No soft delete—deleted properties are **permanently removed**.
 ✅ **Manual Confirmation**: Requires users to type the exact name to prevent accidental deletions.
 ✅ **Rate Limiting**: Max **3 delete attempts per hour per user** to prevent abuse.